techidaily/site-games-able/source/_posts/steam-stops-unlawful-game-return-gambits.md

 ## Steam Updates Refund Policy

- Those familiar with[how to refund a game on Steam](https://www.makeuseof.com/how-to-refund-a-game-on-steam/) will be aware of two major rules: you can't have owned the game for more than 14 days and you can't have played more than two hours in order to qualify for the refund.
+ Those familiar with [how to refund a game on Steam](https://www.makeuseof.com/how-to-refund-a-game-on-steam/) will be aware of two major rules: you can't have owned the game for more than 14 days and you can't have played more than two hours in order to qualify for the refund.

  But there was a loophole: Advanced Access games.
 These games are different to Early Access games, which involves purchasing a game while it is still in development to access early builds.
 Rather, Advanced Access allows those who have pre-purchased a game to play the game prior to its release date.